 They are on the tighter side at first, so my first few wears I couldn’t wear them for long periods of time.
 When I first received them I stuffed the toe box with a thick sock for a couple days to loosen them up (I do this pretty frequently with my shoes).
 And that definitely helped.
 I don’t like breaking shoes in with my feet, might as well have an inanimate object do it!

 The leather seems sturdy and hasn’t been getting scuffed and has not shown any signs of damage even after wearing them in a rainstorm.

 These seem to be true to size, but roomier than traditional flats.
 I ordered my normal size and they are a perfect fit with some length out front.
-I can’t really see myself fitting in a size up or down, but if you are between sizes I would according to the way you like your shoes to fit (size down for close fit, size up for looser fit keeping in mind they’ll stretch).
+I can’t really see myself fitting in a size up or down, but if you are between sizes I would order according to the way you like your shoes to fit (size down for close fit, size up for looser fit keeping in mind they’ll stretch).

 This shop operates on monthly preorders.
-When the preorder is open (usually the first week of each month) you can purchase flats from their website and then there is a fulfillment period of about 6 weeks.
-Each month they have a special edition flat that will only be available that month, but the other 5 Storehouse Favorites (red, tan, black, grey, dark grey) are available every preorder.
+When the preorder is open (usually the first week of each month) you can purchase flats from their website and then there is a fulfillment period of about 8-10 weeks.
+Each month they have special edition flats that will only be available that month, but the other 5 Storehouse Favorites (red, tan, black, grey, dark grey) are available every preorder.
 I’ve been following the shop for several months now and the special editions are usually really great.
 If you miss a special edition that you wanted Andrea often can find you a pair of a special you’ve missed if you reach out to her through her Facebook group.
 They also tend to bring back the favorites multiple times.
 They’ve got their business model down pat!